NikhilAPatel/NikhilAPatel/README.md

 <ul>
       <li>Sars.io: An browser game made to demonstrate the effects and importance of social distancing in regards to mitigating the spread of COVID 19</li>
-      <li>Rave: An online experience allowing friends to experience an AI-powered synchronized light show based on their current music</li>
+      <li>Rave: An online experience allowing friends to experience an ML-powered synchronized light show based on their current music</li>
       <li><a href="https://nikhilpatel.me">nikhilpatel.me</a>: My personal portfolio site</li>
 </ul>